 Myth 1 – Stem cell storage is costly

 Stem cell storage is available to anyone who would like to store their baby’s umbilical cord stem cells.
-Cryo-Save has multiple cost options and interest-free payment plans from as little as R250.00 per month to store cord blood and R350.00 per month for storing both cord blood and tissue.
+Cryo-Save has multiple cost options and interest-free payment plans to store cord blood and tissue.

 Myth 2 – All stem cells are the same